fluent/fluentd-docs-gitbook/install/post-installation-guide.md

 is responsible for managing a pipeline to convey data streams.

 Plugins are named with a certain convention.
-For example, if it receives data and interfacing with Aapche Kafka, it's called `in_kafka`.
+For example, if it receives data and interfacing with Apache Kafka, it's called `in_kafka`.
 In the same way, if it publishes data and connects to MongoDB, it's called `out_mongo`.